Manshur7/ViewFlipperDemo/README.md

 •Using the automated flipping with ViewFlipper.StartFlipping()<br/>
 •Setting a timer(interval) between switches using setFlipInterval()<br/>

-Below is part of the code for the automatic Flip:<br/> automatic.java<br/>
+Below is part of the code for the automatic Flip (automatic.java): <br/>
 ```
 /*
     Author: Manshur Ramhith